HITL: Human-in-the-Loop Implementation Guide 2026

 The Maturity Path: From HITL to HOTL

-Most organizations should start with HITL and graduate to HOTL as they build confidence, data quality, and monitoring infrastructure.
-This is not a sign of immaturity — it is disciplined deployment.
+Most enterprise organizations should start with HITL and graduate to HOTL as they build confidence, data quality, and monitoring infrastructure.
+This is not a sign of immaturity — it is disciplined deployment that protects business value and regulatory compliance during the critical early phases of AI adoption.

 1